Skip to content

 270. E.J.
 Curley Bourbon Whiskey Review

-Jim & Mike taste the debut release from revived 1867 distillery E.J.
-Curley — a 95-proof Kentucky straight bourbon priced at $51.99.
+Jim & Mike taste the debut release of revived Kentucky distillery E.J.
+Curley — a 95-proof small batch bourbon with peach, vanilla, and sweet spice.

 The Bourbon Road Media Player